practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 <br/>

+> [!NOTE]
-But the biggest challenge was Curry's strict requirement for determinism!
+> But the biggest challenge was Curry's strict requirement for determinism!

 This is the reason why I cannot just pass the list of generated random integer numbers, called _x_, to user defined function _pw_generator_.
 The program may compile, but it will crash when being executed: